 Teddy Hall Relays

-Teddy Hall Relays is back for 2024!
+Teddy Hall Relays is back for 2025!
 The format remains unchanged from previous years, comprising a relay of 4 x 4.35 mile (7km) scenic legs around the centre of Oxford, with races starting and finishing at the iconic Iffley Road Track, the site of Roger Bannister’s famous sub-4 minute mile.
 It’s always a fantastic day and has been hugely successful in recent years, with over 200 teams last year.
 We want to make this year's event even bigger and better than before, so this isn't a race you'll want to miss!
 Teams don’t have to be from a club, they can be anything you want, whether its just 4 friends, a college or department, everyone is welcome.
 There are categories for Women’s, Men’s and Mixed teams, all of which will be contested over 4 legs.
-Entries are now open so don’t miss out!

 Location: Sir Roger Bannister Athletics Track